automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Theiophytalia.md

 # Theiophytalia
-## Description: Its name means "garden of the gods".
+## Its name means "garden of the gods".